NoamBH-SEC/wazuh-virustotal-active-response-lab/README.md

 Wazuh FIM records the deletion
 ```

-Microsoft Defender continued to remediate the EICAR file before Wazuh could delete it, even after real-time and related protection settings were disabled during the isolated test.
+Microsoft Defender consistently removed the EICAR file before Wazuh could complete its own deletion attempt, including during tests where Defender protection settings had been reduced in the isolated VM.

-The result should not be described as a failed Wazuh integration.
-The detection and trigger stages worked correctly.
-The limitation was that another endpoint security control completed remediation first.
+The Wazuh integration itself worked: FIM detected the file, VirusTotal returned a malicious result, and Active Response launched.
+Defender simply completed remediation first.

 ### Final conclusion

-> Wazuh successfully detected the EICAR test file through File Integrity Monitoring, enriched the event through VirusTotal, and triggered the configured Windows Active Response executable.
-Microsoft Defender removed the file before the Wazuh response could complete the deletion.
-The Active Response log confirmed that `remove-threat.exe` executed but found that the target file was already absent.
+> Wazuh detected the EICAR test file through FIM, sent the hash to VirusTotal, and triggered the configured Windows Active Response executable.
+Microsoft Defender removed the file first, and the response log showed that `remove-threat.exe` ran after the target was already gone.

-This is a useful SOC finding because it demonstrates overlapping security controls and the importance of verifying which product performed remediation.
+This result highlights why response logs matter: the deletion event showed that the file disappeared, while the Active Response log identified that Wazuh did not perform the removal.

 ## 12. Evidence Summary